jzaris/ion-crystal-doppler-cooling/README.md

 ## Acknowledgements

-This project builds on ideas and selected routines from the `cold-atoms` project by Wes Lee Johnson and collaborators (https://github.com/WesLeeJohnson/cold-atoms).
+This project builds on ideas and selected routines from the `cold-atoms` project (https://github.com/WesLeeJohnson/cold-atoms).
 Portions of that code were adapted and translated from Python to C++.

 Long-range Coulomb calculations use FMM3D / FMM3DPy, developed by the Flatiron Institute FMM3D development team.
 Users of this repository are encouraged to cite the FMM3D project and associated publications when appropriate.